truenas/documentation/content/SCALE/Virtualization/_index.md

 weight: 80
 ---

 The Virtualization section allows users to set up Virtual Machines (VM's) to run alongside TrueNAS.
-Delegating processes to VM's reduces the load on the physical system, which allows users to utilize additional hardware resources.
+Delegating processes to VM's reduces the load on the physical system, which means users can utilize additional hardware resources.
 Users can customize six different segments of a VM when creating one in TrueNAS SCALE.

 {{< expand "What system resources do VMs require?" "v" >}}
 A portion of system RAM and a new zvol is assigned to each VM.